-(iii) As a result of the acquisition of Grand Haven Homes during the three months ended March 31, 2015, the Company assumed seven secured credit facilities (December 31, 2014 - nil facilities) with various banks, with outstanding amounts totalling \$32 million (December 31, 2014 - \$nil).
-These facilities allow the Company to borrow up to approximately \$100 million as at March 31, 2015 (December 31, 2014 - \$nil).
-The credit facilities bear interest at various rates between 3.0% and 30-day LIBOR plus 4.0% for amounts drawn.
-The secured facilities are secured by the various land and housing assets of Grand Haven Homes.
+(iii) As a result of the acquisition of Grand Haven Homes during the three months ended March 31, 2015, the Company assumed seven secured credit facilities with various banks, with outstanding amounts totalling \$32 million.
+These facilities allowed the Company to borrow up to approximately \$100 million as at March 31, 2015.
+The credit facilities had interest at various rates between 3.0% and 30-day LIBOR plus 4.0% for amounts drawn.
+The secured facilities were secured by the various land and housing assets of Grand Haven Homes.
+During the nine months ended September 30, 2015, all seven secured credit facilities were repaid in full and terminated.